 We'll drive up north for 530 km along the Klondike Highway to the famous gold rush town of Dawson City.
 Interesting stops at Braeburn Lodge and the first nation village of Carmacks - both are serving also as checkpoints for the famous Yukon Quest Sled Race, Five Finger Rapids and the Dempster Highway Crossing.
 Upon arrival in Dawson we visit the famous local bar "The Pit".
 Dawson City is a well preserved, living and breathing cultural and historic oasis tucked away in the middle of the Yukon wilderness.
 Once referred to as the "Paris of the North", its name is synonymous with the 1898's Klondike Gold Rush.
 This "must see" northern icon should be included in any Alaska/Yukon itinerary.
-Overnight in a hotel in Dawson.
+Overnight: Dawson City

 Dawson City - Takhini Hot Springs - Whitehorse

 We drive back on the Klondike Highway to Whitehorse.
 Short before we are arriving in Whitehorse we will visit the Yukon Wildlife Preserve, which features an array of local wildlife.
 During a visit of Takhini Hot Springs about 30 Km from Whitehorse - also known as the "Yukon Hotspot" you can relax and soak in the warm spring water without any sulphur smell and with a wonderful view of the snow covered mountains around you.
 The hot springs are offering a range of recreational activities on over 300 acres: x-country ski trails, two connected hot pools with 35-40 degree water temperature and of course - perfect Aurora viewing from October to March.
-Return transfer to Whitehorse and overnight at a hotel in Whitehorse.
+Return transfer to Whitehorse.
+Overnight: Whitehorse.

 Whitehorse is located at Historic Mile 918 of the Alaska Highway and is the former terminus of the White Pass and Yukon Route Railway from Skagway, Alaska.
 At the head of navigation on the Yukon River, the city was an important supply and centre during the Klondike Gold Rush.
 It has been the territorial capital since 1953, when the seat was moved from Dawson City after the construction of the Klondike Highway.
 Whitehorse is in the mountain climate region, the tundra soil region, the Arctic vegetation region, and the boreal cordillera eco zone.
 The city gets its name from the White Horse Rapids, which were said to look like the mane of a white horse.
 Alternate stories have the rapids named after a First Nations Chief who drowned while crossing the rapids.
 Our tour ends in the morning of day 8 with a complimentary transfer to the airport.